Priority Inheritance with Backtracking for Iterative Multi-agent Path Finding: Conclusion

 \section{Conclusion}

-This paper introduces PIBT, an algorithm for iterative MAPF.
-PIBT focuses on the adjacent movements of multiple agents, and hence can be applied to many domains.
-Intuitively, PIBT is well-suited to large environments because such environments result in intensive communication and path efficiency improves with a lower density of agents.
-Empirical results support this aspect, moreover, PIBT outperforms current solutions to pickup and delivery (MAPD).
+This study introduces PIBT, a scalable algorithm for solving MAPF iteratively.
+PIBT focuses on the adjacent movements of multiple agents, relying on a simple prioritization scheme; hence, it can be applied to several domains, including online and lifelong situations.
+The four empirical results support this aspect: (1)~PIBT$^{(+)}$ can promptly solve large MAPF instances, whereas other solvers take the time or require unrealistic computational times.
+(2)~PIBT outperforms current solutions for pickup and delivery (MAPD).
+(3)~Despite thousands of agents, PIBT can yield planning in a real-time manner.
+(4)~A real-robot execution of PIBT was further presented.
+We believe that PIBT provides practical insights into controlling a swarm of agents in practical situations.

-Future research include the following: 1)~relaxing conditions on the graph environment; 2)~finding the effective valuation function of nodes for each domain; 3)~adapting the model to asynchronous communication and movements; 4)~expanding the time window; and 5)~applying PIBT to applications other than MAPF and MAPD.
+Future directions for research in this field include jumping into the ``wild'' environment, that is, considering \emph{asynchrony}.
+In traditional MAPF settings, movement between agents is assumed to be synchronized.
+Although this assumption enables the agents' behavior control, there exists a significant gap in practical situations mainly because of the asynchrony of the agents' moves, which requires further consideration.
+Our recent study~\cite{okumura2021time} presents other directions.